Lone Mountain (California): History

 Lone Mountain is one of San Francisco's historic hills.
 The Spanish name for Lone Mountain was El Divisadero, from the Spanish divisadero, which means a point from which one can look far.

 The Lone Mountain Cemetery was opened on May 30, 1854.
 In 1867, the cemetery was renamed Laurel Hill Cemetery.
-After decades of litigation and public debate, the gravesite remains were all moved primarily to Cypress Lawn Memorial Park in the city of Colma, immediately south of San Francisco.
-In what writer Harold Gilliam described as "an act of civic vandalism," thousands of crypts and mausoleums were unearthed, the granite and marble dumped along the Pacific shoreline to reinforce seawalls.
+After decades of litigation and public debate, the gravesite remains were all moved, primarily to Cypress Lawn Memorial Park in the city of Colma, immediately south of San Francisco.
+In what writer Harold Gilliam described as "an act of civic vandalism", thousands of crypts and mausoleums were unearthed, the granite and marble dumped along the Pacific shoreline to reinforce seawalls.

-The Lone Mountain College (formerly Sacred Heart Academy and San Francisco College for Women) was founded in 1898; and changed leadership and ownership many times, before becoming part of USF.
+Lone Mountain College (formerly Sacred Heart Academy and San Francisco College for Women) was founded in 1898, and changed leadership and ownership many times before becoming part of USF in 1978.
 The Lone Mountain area is also known as "University Terrace" because of the terraces that connect the two USF campuses.

 Neighborhood

-The Lone Mountain neighborhood of San Francisco is a vibrant and includes residential, commercial, and a university community.
-It is also home to the Angelo J. Rossi Playground and Rossi Pool located at Arguello Boulevard and Anza Street.
+The Lone Mountain neighborhood of San Francisco is a vibrant community which includes residential and commercial areas, and is a university community.
+It is also the site of the Angelo J. Rossi Playground and Rossi Pool located at Arguello Boulevard and Anza Street.